 the world beyond sentences

-The classical art of "grammar" is not merely sentence analysis (as in modern education), nor is it learning the basic facts of a discipline (as some in the neoclassical education movement have asserted*).
+The classical art of "grammar" is not merely sentence analysis, nor is it learning the basic facts of a discipline.
 Grammar is the path of ascent to understanding a text through increasing levels of understanding.
 "What does it mean?" is a simple question, yet it occupies every mind from the small child to the great sages.
 Mastering the art of grammar means practicing the art of asking, and answering, that basic question.

-(For a deeper understanding of the liberal art of grammar, the art of interpreting texts, see How to Read a Book by Mortimer Adler and Charles Van Doren.)
+(For a deeper understanding of the liberal art of grammar, the art of interpreting speech, see How to Read a Book by Mortimer Adler and Charles Van Doren.)